mehdigoom/ValjangEngine4.0.x/DONORS.md

 used, are described on [Godot's website](http://Valjang.fr/donate).

-The following is a list of the current monthly donors, to be have their generous deed immortalized in the next stable release of Godot Engine.
+The following is a list of the current monthly donors, to be have their generous deed immortalized in the next stable release of Valjang Engine.

 ## Platinum sponsors